mtykhenko/davinci-kata/requirements/scenarious.md

 - [SA5] [TBD] Mark meals as bought in kiost POS online.
 - [SA6] [TBD] Mark product as bought in fridge online.
 - [SA7] Charge customer when its order was confirmed.
-- [SA8] Notify kitchen when there is need for some meal in certain location.
+- [SA8] Notify kitchen when there is need for some meal in certain location - **To discuss with Uolodymyr**.

 ## Questions
 1. What is priority of customers: customer that bought online vs that comes phisically.

 ## Internal Questions
-- [SA5] [TBD] Mark meals as bought in kiost POS online.
+- Think how to buy online and offline in a fridge/pos ([SA5], [SA6]).
-- [SA6] [TBD] Mark product as bought in fridge online.
+- Think about 2 directional connection between our system and fridge/pos.
+For example discounts while buying in a fridge.
+NOTE: we don't control whole chain.